+Now we can focus on the objects in which we are interested.
+Since in a log-symplectic manifold the singular locus is given by the nondegenerate zero locus of a section of a line bundle, we have that it is a smooth submanifold of codimension one.
+Further, as the rank of the Poisson structure does not change along each of its symplectic leaves, we see that each connected component of the singular locus is itself a Poisson submanifold of $M$, i.e., a union of symplectic leaves.

-The following proposition adds up the basic facts about the singular locus of a log-symplectic structure. \begin{proposition} Let $M$ be a log-symplectic manifold, $Z$ its singular locus, $\N^*_Z$ the conormal bundle of $Z$ and $K_M$ and $K_Z$ the canonical bundles of $M$ and $Z$ respectively.
-Then \begin{enumerate} \item $Z$ is an orientable Poisson submanifold of $M$; \item $K_Z$ is the trivial representation; \item $\N^*_Z = \wedge^{2n}T^*M|_Z$ as Poisson modules. \end{enumerate} In particular if $M$ is orientable each component of $Z$ has trivial normal bundle. \end{proposition} \begin{proof} Since $Z$ is the nondegenerate zero locus of $\pi^n \in \Gamma(\wedge^{2n}TM)$, we have that, over $Z$, $d\pi^n$ gives an isomorphism of Poisson representations
+The following proposition adds up the basic facts about the singular locus. \begin{proposition} Let $M$ be a log-symplectic manifold, $Z$ its singular locus, $\N^*_Z$ the conormal bundle of $Z$ and $K_M$ and $K_Z$ the canonical bundles of $M$ and $Z$, respectively.
+Then \begin{enumerate} \item $Z$ is an orientable Poisson submanifold of $M$ with symplectic leaves of codimension 1; \item $K_Z$ is the trivial representation and has a distinguished trivialization; \item $K_M|_Z$ is a Poisson representation over $Z$. \item $\mc{N}^*_Z \cong K_M|_Z$ as vector bundles and hence $\mc{N}^*_Z$ inherits the structure of a Poisson representation \end{enumerate} In particular if $M$ is orientable each component of $Z$ has trivial normal bundle. \end{proposition} \begin{proof} We have already argued most of the claim 1).
+The rest follows from the normal form for a log-symplectic structure.
+Indeed, if